rpgarner/u2_lesson_useEffect/README.md

 - `npm i` to install our dependencies
 - `npm start` to spin up our app

+## Review of the React Component Lifecycle

+Back in Unit 2, we learned about the React Component Lifecycle.
+We learned how React components follow a very basic lifecycle starting with when they get `mounted` to the DOM or browser to when the component `renders` onto the screen.
+Components follow a strict set of rules or order of operations for how the mounting is done.

+Lifecycle methods are special functions that give our components a specific set of instructions on what to do at a given time.
+They are built into the React library.

+The lifecycle falls into three main pieces: When the component is being created (which is called **mounting**), when the component is being **updated**, and when the component is being removed from the DOM (which is called **unmounting**).

+React components' lifecycle events fall into three broad categories:

+- **Initializing / Mounting** e.g. What happens when the component is created and inserted into the DOM?
+Was an initial state set?
+Methods:

+  - `constructor()`
+  - `componentDidMount()`
+  - `render()`

+- **Updating** e.g. Did an event happen that changed the state?
+What happens when a component is being re-rendered?
+Methods:

+  - `render()`

+- **Unmounting** e.g. What happens when the component is destroyed?
+Methods:
+  - `componentWillUnmount()`

+Now, let's keep these in mind as we delve into the world of **useEffect**.
+It should help us understand what's going on under the hood as we see it in action.

 ## What is useEffect?

 ![Dunno](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fmedia.giphy.com%2Fmedia%2FbkKvvzE9PEcTK%2Fgiphy.gif&f=1&nofb=1)